-Ledlam LED Bulbs generally come in the choice of three colour temperatures but what does ‘colour temperature’ mean?
-Check our LED Colour Guide and find out…
+LED Bulbs come in the choice of three color temperatures, but what does ‘color temperature’ mean?
+Check our Colour Guide and find out…

 Don’t worry too much, as it is quite simple to understand.
-In basic terms the ‘colour temperature’ is the colour of the light source.
-You see not all light sources are the same.
-The easiest way to demonstrate this is to compare lighting from a bulb in your house with that from a candle.
-You will notice that compared to your bulb the candle has a more yellowy/orangey glow to it.
-This is because the 2 light sources have different colour temperatures.
+In basic terms, the ‘color temperature is the color of the light source.
+You see, not all light sources are the same.
+The easiest way to show this is to compare lighting from a bulb in your house with that from a candle.

 LED Light Colours

-New LED technology enables us to set the led colour temperature to a preferred colour.
+New LED technology enables us to set the led color temperature to the preferred color.

-Ledlam bulbs are generally come in a range of 3 colour temperatures.
+LED bulbs generally come in a range of 3 color temperatures.

 Warm White – Day White – Cool White

-Ledlam is special for offering a Day White 4100K ‘middle’ natural led colour temperature, as most others offer cool and warm colour only.
+We are special for offering a Day White 4100K ‘middle’ natural led color temperature, as most others offer cool and warm colours only.

-On the right side of a product page if different colours are available you will see the colour selection options.
-Just click on the boxes and select your desired light colour.
+When you are on the product page, on the right side, if different colors are available, you will see the color selection options.
+Just click on the boxes and select your desired light color.

 More about the light colours...